InfinityLoop1308/PipePipe/README.md

 [SocialSisterYi/bilibili-API-collect](https://github.com/SocialSisterYi/bilibili-API-collect) for providing BiliBili API lists.

-[AioiLight](https://github.com/AioiLight) for providing most of the code of NicoNico service.
+[AioiLight](https://github.com/AioiLight) for providing some of the code of NicoNico service.